SARAVANA1606/Cricket-Data-Analysis/README.md

 Used Matplotlib and Seaborn for data visualization and preliminary insights

 Built an interactive dashboard using Power BI to generate insights on the best 11 players.
-Inside Power BI, Power Query was used for further data transformation and DAX for parameter building
+Inside Power BI, Power Query was used for further data transformation